sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

   APIs.
 The template provides you with a fully functional marketplace out of the box.

-- **Self-hosted marketplace**: an instance of the Sharetribe Web Template that you host in the hosting environment of your choice (e.g.
-  Heroku or Render), allowing you to customise and manage the code base freely.
+- **Custom marketplace app**: an instance of the Sharetribe Web Template that you host in the hosting environment of your choice (e.g. Heroku or Render), allowing you to customise and manage the code base freely.

-- **Headless**: the marketplace client is decoupled from the marketplace backend.
+- **Headless**: the marketplace client app is decoupled from the marketplace backend.
 The client communicates with the backend via API.
   You can manage configurations, assets and pages in Console, and your client can access them using the Asset Delivery API.

 - **Marketplace environment**: There are three marketplace environments:
   Test, Development, and Live (you can find these in Console).
 You can